Keeper-of-the-Keys/ansible-collection-servers/roles/acme_certs_with_tlsa/README.md

 Limitations:
 - TLSA records are currently for all ports, I hope to in the future add the ability to do per port TLSA records but this does not have a high priority.
-- The current TLSA setup assumes only a single cert/fqdn tupple, thus it is not possible to have a different cert on a reverse proxy than on the actual server.
+- The current TLSA setup assumes only a single cert/fqdn tupple, thus it is not possible to have a different cert on a reverse proxy than on the actual server (which may not matter in the age of wide support for SNI).
 - The nsupdate related tasks currently only support a single zone/key this should be fairly trivial to expand and I hope to do so in the future.

 Note: a large part of the tasks in this role will run from localhost, the certificates will be stored locally and copied.